Kumar-Sahani200/pdfchad/README.md

 change 'pdfchad' to whatever project name created in pinecone, stripe, planetscale, kinde (keep same name for all the platform while creting keys for the .env)

+Pinecone for long-term vector storage - https://www.pinecone.io/

+I prefer this tool for the DB: https://console.aiven.io

+Uploadthing for storing PDF files - https://uploadthing.com/dashboard

+OpenAI for answering PDF questions - https://platform.openai.com/

+Stripe for payment processing - https://stripe.com/

-change environment value "us-west4-gcp-free" in src/lib/pinecone.ts to the environment value of your pinecone project
+change environment value "gcp-starter" in src/lib/pinecone.ts to the environment value of your pinecone project

+Do not forget to push the schema file into your database after you have created it!

+When you are shifting from localhost to cloud, don't forget to change the locahost:3000 from envs as well as from Kinde

 fill the .env out & and that's all you need to get started!

+## Env File example:

+KINDE_CLIENT_ID=
+KINDE_CLIENT_SECRET=
+KINDE_ISSUER_URL=
+KINDE_SITE_URL=
+KINDE_POST_LOGOUT_REDIRECT_URL=
+KINDE_POST_LOGIN_REDIRECT_URL=

+DATABASE_URL=

+UPLOADTHING_SECRET=
+UPLOADTHING_APP_ID=

+PINECONE_API_KEY=

+OPENAI_API_KEY=

+STRIPE_SECRET_KEY=